-- 2. The design provides appropriate transitions and relationships to adjacent properties and the public right-of-way; - 3.
-It would not impair the desirability of investment or occupation in the neighborhood; - 4.
-The design is internally consistent and harmonious; - 5.
-The design is in conformity with any guidelines and standards adopted pursuant to this chapter.
+2. The design provides appropriate transitions and relationships to adjacent properties and the public right-of-way;

+3. It would not impair the desirability of investment or occupation in the neighborhood;

+4. The design is internally consistent and harmonious;

+5. The design is in conformity with any guidelines and standards adopted pursuant to this chapter.

-In addition to recent streamlining efforts, the City will adopt objective design standards for multifamily and mixed use developments through Program A-3.1 and amend the code to remove inconsistent design standards through Program D-2.2f.
+In addition to recent streamlining effortsStakeholder interviews indicated that the entitlement process for housing projects could be improved by eliminating some of the design review discretion, and the City will adopt objective design standards for multifamily and mixed use developments as a part of through Program A-3.1 and amend the code to remove inconsistent design standards through Program D-2.2f.
 The new objective design standards will mitigate the constraints posed by the current design review process.